tsdtoken/contracts/README.md

 > End of sale date

-> Total supply of TSD is 550M tokens
+> Total supply of TSD is 250M tokens
-- 144M is reserved for the private sale
+- 62.5M is reserved for the private sale
-- 240M is reserved for the pre sale
+- 100M is reserved for the pre sale
-- 96M is reserved for the main sale
+- 37.5M is reserved for the main sale
-- 48M is reserved for the founders and advisors
+- 20M is reserved for the founders and advisors
-- 42M is reserved for the bounty and allocation incentives
+- 17.5M is reserved for the bounty and allocation incentives
-- 18M is reserved for the liquidity program
+- 7.5M is reserved for the liquidity program
-- 12M is reserved for kapitalized
+- 5M is reserved for project implememtation providers

 >Token depletion (all tokens sold out)